Adam-Ratajczak/FluidSim/README.md

 ##### 3.2.1.1.
 Overview:

 Viscous diffusion makes the velocity field more even.
 It irons out sharp gradients so the flow becomes smoother.
-It's governed by this part of the equation:
+It is governed by this part of the equation:

 $$
 \begin{aligned}